 What Is TMJ?

-The temporomandibular joints (TMJs) connect the lower jaw to the skull and play an essential role in speaking, chewing, and everyday jaw function.
-While “TMJ” technically refers to the joints themselves, the term is commonly used to describe temporomandibular joint disorder (TMD), a condition that affects the joints, muscles, and bite.
+The temporomandibular joints (TMJs) connect your lower jaw to your skull, and you use them thousands of times a day: every word, every bite, every swallow.
+While “TMJ” technically refers to the joints themselves, the term is commonly used to describe temporomandibular joint disorder (TMD), a condition affecting the joints, the muscles that move them, and the bite.

 Neuromuscular Dentistry

-Neuromuscular dentistry focuses on achieving proper balance between the jaw joints, muscles, teeth, cartilage, and nervous system.
-When the jaw rests in its healthiest position and moves efficiently, excess strain on surrounding structures can often be reduced or eliminated.
+Neuromuscular dentistry is the science of finding the jaw position where your joints, muscles, teeth, and nerves can finally stop fighting each other.
+When the jaw rests in its healthiest position and moves efficiently, the chronic strain that drives pain can often be reduced or eliminated.

-Neuromuscular dentistry can be highly effective as a standalone treatment and may also be combined with physical therapy, laser therapy, medication, or other therapies depending on the patient’s needs.
+Neuromuscular treatment can be highly effective on its own and may be combined with physical therapy, Laser TMJ Therapy, or other therapies depending on your needs.

 Interior of Detroit TMJ and sleep therapy office with advanced diagnostic equipment and a welcoming patient environment.